rometools/rome-docs/docs/rome/getting-started/custom-module.md

 ## Configuration

-The last step is to register our parser and/or generator in a Properties file called `rome.properties`.
-The file has to be in the root of the modules classpath.
+The last step is to register our parser and/or generator in a Properties file called `rome.properties` in the root of the classpath.

 The registration indicates:

 - which feed formats (only RSS 2.0 in this example) are supported
-- whether parsing and/or generating of feed and/or item elements is supported
+- whether parsing and/or generating feed and/or item elements is supported

 ```properties
 # register feed element parser